computerwwwizards/testing_utils/packages/node-inferer/docs/precedence-resolver.md

 # Precedence Resolver Design

 ## Overview
+**Original Purpose:**
-The Precedence Resolver is responsible for determining the Node.js version to use in a project by consulting multiple sources (e.g., `.nvmrc`, `package.json`, CI/CD YAML files).
-It supports extensibility, runtime configuration, and granular conflict handling.
+The Precedence Resolver was originally designed to determine the Node.js version to use in a project by consulting multiple sources (e.g., `.nvmrc`, `package.json`, CI/CD YAML files).

+**Current Design:**
+The Precedence Resolver has evolved into a generic, source-agnostic orchestration system.
+It can be used to infer or resolve any value from multiple, pluggable sources, with configurable precedence and conflict handling.
+This makes it suitable for a wide range of use cases beyond Node.js version inference, such as resolving configuration values, environment settings, or any scenario where multiple sources of truth must be orchestrated and conflicts managed.

+The design supports extensibility, runtime configuration, and granular conflict handling, making it adaptable for future needs and other domains.

 ## Key Features
 - **Pluggable sources:** Register any number of sources implementing a common interface.